Get Your Free IIBF Study Plan

 2. Why Do Banks Prepare Final Accounts?

 Banks prepare final accounts to assess their financial performance and position at the end of a financial year.
-These accounts are essential for stakeholders, investors, and regulatory authorities.
+These accounts are essential for stakeholders, investors, and regulatory authorities to evaluate the bank’s Profit & Loss outcome over the period.

 The final accounts consist of: